Free NVIDIA-Certified Professional: AI Infrastructure (NCP-AII) Practice Questions

 A systems administrator is configuring Slurm MPI integration for multi-node GPU training on a DGX cluster.
 The cluster uses PMIx for process management.
 What Slurm configuration enables PMIx-based MPI job launch?

-- Configure MpiDefault=pmix in slurm.conf and ensure PMIx libraries are installed.
-Jobs use srun for process launch which handles PMIx bootstrapping automatically
+- Set MpiDefault=pmix in slurm.conf with PMIx libraries installed; srun then handles PMIx bootstrapping for process launch

 An engineer is troubleshooting slow checkpoint saving during training on a DGX H100 cluster.
 Checkpoints are saved to a parallel filesystem over the network.
 What should be investigated to improve checkpoint write performance?
 (Select TWO)

-- Verify parallel filesystem stripe settings match the checkpoint file sizes - larger stripe counts and sizes improve throughput for large sequential writes
+- Check that filesystem stripe settings match checkpoint sizes: higher stripe counts improve large sequential write throughput

 - Check if checkpoints are causing network congestion on the InfiniBand fabric during training communication phases